AKloc/BookNotes/Devops for Dummies.md

 - Why do we not have a "How was your experience" box when users finish enrollment?
 - Great employee poll questions on page 66.
 I like the idea of giving a free-form textbox after each question
 - Add a field to feature tickets for business objectives?
 Which client are we landing...
 WHY are we doing this?
-- The MVP questions on page 86 are al
+- The MVP questions on page 86 are concise and probably a good copy / paste for

 **Personal Bottom Line**
 - x/10
 - Really well-written, good pacing.
 - Content is definitely broader than what I thought would be, but not in a bad way.
 Good insights with some of the culture stuff and how it all ties together.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjE0MDg0NDI1NCwyNzMyNjA4MjAsODIxOT
+eyJoaXN0b3J5IjpbMTYwNDgxNzYxNSwyNzMyNjA4MjAsODIxOT
 gwNDczXX0=
 -->